gustycooper/gustycooper.github.io/labs/labs_ex_try_fileio_overview.md

 In this lab we create three simple programs to emphasize the passing of parameters in Java.

+## Programming Contest

+To receive maximum points on this lab, submit a solution to [Programming Contest](/gustycooper.github.io/programmingContest) Problem D - Palindromes.

 ##  Submission Requirements

 Follow guidance in [Sample Lab Submission](/gustycooper.github.io/labs_lab00_00) for submitting your lab points.